Niyaj-Kumanali/Guesser-Game/README.md

 # Guesser-Game
-This is a guesser between guesser, umpire and 3 players
+This is a guesser game between guesser, umpire and 3 players